 Key Quote: “We can describe everything with data.
 Would it be possible to take physical objects, particulate them, create data, and reconstitute them on the other side?
 Therefore, skipping out on…all the problems associated with long-term hauling.”

 To hear more questions and get his full speech, watch the video below.

 Open Agriculture Tools and the Biology Movement

 According to Caleb, we’re entering the biology movement hot on the tails of the network movement.

 “In a place historically known for digital innovation, the Media Lab has six out of its 30 labs now focused squarely on biology or synthetic biology.
 It’s clear to us that bio is the new digital.”

 At the Media Lab, Caleb is leading the way for the biology movement.
 He and his team are in the business of creating food labs, food operating systems, and a sharing network called Food WEB.
 They’ve even created food computers that are being distributed to schools around the country to help educate students and encourage interest and innovation in agriculture.

 For more visuals of Caleb’s work at the Media Lab and the concept of open agriculture, check out the slideshow from Caleb’s presentation.

 Customers are demanding more transparency when it comes to their food.
 In response to this, the future will revolve around sharing data through open sourced food computers and servers.
 According to Caleb, “The world is going to change from looking like a world connected full of strings to a world of beacons sending data about food to create food.
 In fact, it has already started.”

 Interested in learning about other trends in social innovation?
-Get the white paper below.
+Join us at the 2017 Collaborative.